JMyers261/PowerShell-Integrity-FIM-Creation/README.md

 Here is a step-by-step tutorial that covers how to create a PowerShell script for file integrity monitoring:

-1. Create a new PowerShell script: Open PowerShell and create a new script by typing New-Item -ItemType File -Path "C:\path\to\fim.ps1" and pressing enter.
-This will create a new script file named fim.ps1 in the specified path.
+ 1.	<b>Create a new PowerShell script:</b> Open PowerShell and create a new script by typing <b>New-Item -ItemType File -Path "C:\path\to\fim.ps1"</b> and pressing enter.
+This will create a new script file named <b>fim.ps1</b> in the specified path.

-2. Add a function to calculate the hash value of a file: In the script file, add the following function:
+ 2.	<b>Add a function to calculate the hash value of a file:</b> In the script file, add the following function:
  <br/>
 <img src="https://i.imgur.com/JtcxWcU.jpg" height="80%" width="80%"/>
 <br />
 <br />
-This function takes in a file path as a parameter and uses the Get-FileHash cmdlet to calculate the hash value of the file.
+ This function takes in a file path as a parameter and uses the <b>Get-FileHash</b> cmdlet to calculate the hash value of the file.
 It then stores the value in a variable and returns it.
 <br />
 <br />
-3. Add a function to compare the current and previous hash values: In the script file, add the following function:
+ 3.	<b>Add a function to compare the current and previous hash values:</b> In the script file, add the following function:
   <br/>
 <img src="https://i.imgur.com/FKMOt9W.jpg" height="80%" width="80%"/>
  <br />
 <br />
-This function takes in the current and previous hash values as parameters and uses the Compare-Object cmdlet to compare them.
+This function takes in the current and previous hash values as parameters and uses the <b>Compare-Object</b> cmdlet to compare them.
 It then stores the result in a variable and returns it.
 <br />
 <br />
-4. Add a function to send an alert email: In the script file, add the following function:
+ 4.	<b>Add a function to send an alert email:</b> In the script file, add the following function:
  <br/>
 <img src="https://imgur.com/9whBdfl.jpg" height="80%" width="80%"/>
 <br />
 <br />
-This function takes in the file path as a parameter and uses the Send-MailMessage cmdlet to send an email alert to the specified email address.
+ This function takes in the file path as a parameter and uses the <b>Send-MailMessage</b> cmdlet to send an email alert to the specified email address.
 <br />
 <br />
-5. Add a function to check the integrity of a file: In the script file, add the following function:
+ 5.	<b>Add a function to check the integrity of a file:</b> In the script file, add the following function:
  <br/>
 <img src="https://i.imgur.com/7AxPdj1.jpg" height="80%" width="80%"/>
 <br />